anhtuan5696/TPAMTL/README.md

 ```train
 python run.py
 ```
 Also for P-AMTL experiment on MNIST-variant dataset, you can run the same command inside [MNIST](/MNIST) directory.
+Please see MNIST Toy experiment section below for details.

 Please look up and modify [config.py](config.py) for selecting base model and datasets.
 For example, if you want to run tp_amtl model on physionet2012 dataset, you can modify [config.py](config.py) as follows: